LukeS03/Y2_S2_SoftwareEngineeringProject/design/Sprint_02_Design.md

         h["The BoardRoot assigns the territory to that user, or if it is in the StartPhaseFortifyTerritories stage, it adds one troop to that territory."] end
     subgraph "UserInterface"
-        d["The UserInterface prompts the player to make a move."] f["The UserInterface sends a signal `DataActionEvent`."]
+        d["The UserInterface prompts the player to make a move.
+The button in the TerritoryDataMenu is updated with respect to the current turn."] f["The UserInterface sends a signal `DataActionEvent`."]
     end
     subgraph "user agent"